Andrettin/Wyrmsun/readme.txt

 - Hero units now have the same base stats as their base units, as their persistent (and usually higher) levels already give them an edge.
 - Adjusted the requirements for Rugnur and Baglur to be available for hiring.
 - Baglur is now available for hiring after the completion of "Closing the Gates", while Rugnur is available for hiring after the completion of "A Bargain is Struck".
-- Greebo's eyes in his icon are now correctly no longer team-colored.
+- Greebo's eyes are now correctly no longer team-colored in his icon.
 - Given that hero levels are now persistent, their costs were significantly increase to compensate for that (each of them costs 5250 now).

 * Items